By the Numbers

 The Dale Bumpers College of Agricultural, Food and Life Sciences was ranked 51st internationally in the QS World University Rankings by subject, as published by TopUniversities.com.

-Our athletic teams once again competed so well collectively that the University of Arkansas scored among the Top 25 schools competing for the Learfield Sports Directors Cup, the fifth time in six years.
+Our athletic teams once again competed so well collectively that the University of Arkansas scored among the Top 30 schools competing for the Learfield Sports Directors Cup, the sixth time in seven years.

 1st in nation for M.B.A. job placement